 The Nobel Week Dialogue is an open one-day meeting during the annual Nobel Week, held early each December, bringing together Nobel Laureates, world-leading scientists, policy makers and thought leaders for discussions that cross the traditional boundaries between science and society.
 The meeting is free to attend, and alternates between Stockholm and Gothenburg, Sweden.

-On 9 December, Nobel Laureates, world-leading scientists, policy makers and the general public joined in an inspiring Nobel Week Dialogue, this year in Gothenberg.
+The 2016 Nobel Week Dialogue will take place in Stockholm.
+On 9 December, Nobel Laureates, world-leading scientists, policy makers and the general public will join in an inspiring event.
+Registration opens on 13 October 2016.

 Audiences across the globe joined Nobel Laureates, world-leading scientists, experts and thought leaders in a dialogue on the scientific and cultural implications of our ageing world.